danpeig/joplin-plugin-linewraptoggle/README.md

 - **1.1 (under development)**
     - Disable line wrap from rendered table cells in the new markdown editor (Joplin 3.7 new feature)
-    - New visual identity with a logo/icon
+    - New logo and icons
     - Tested on Joplin Desktop 3.7.1 and Android X.X.X

 - **1.0 (02/03/2026)**